ikmb-denbi/genome-annotation/docs/usage.md

 Name of final GFF file with all hints.
 This file will be created in your working directory (not inside the --outdir).
 When you start the pipeline, a file with this name **CANNOT EXIST**.

 #### `--addHints` [ default = 'false' ]
 Additional hints file (in GFF format), to be concatenated to the resulting hints before running Augustus.
+Check the documentation of Augustus to see how hints file should look like.

 #### `-profile`
 Use this parameter to choose a configuration profile.
 Each profile is designed for a different combination of compute environment and installation estrategy (see [Installation instructions](../docs/installation.md)).